nvidia-holoscan/holoscan-sdk/docs/performance_considerations.md

 ### Practical Guidance

 - **Rule of thumb**: If your operator's computation takes less than ~20 µs, the scheduling and message-passing overhead may dominate the total execution time.
 Consider combining such operations into a single operator.
+- **Event-based scheduler latency tuning**: For latency-sensitive Linux workloads using `EventBasedScheduler`, you can isolate the scheduler's dispatcher thread with `GXF_EBS_DISPATCHER_CPU_CORE=<core-id>`.
+This is separate from the scheduler `pin_cores` parameter, which only affects worker threads, and can reduce jitter when the dispatcher competes with time-critical work.
 - **GPU-resident pipelines**: When using [GPU-resident operators](./gpu_resident.md) within a CUDA Graph, kernel transition latency is significantly lower (~0.5–2 µs), allowing for finer-grained operator decomposition.
 - **Profiling is essential**: Use {ref}`NSight Systems traces <nsight-profiling>` and {ref}`data flow tracking <holoscan-flow-tracking>` to measure actual overhead in your specific application.